Published: 15 February, 2016

 There are a lot of tutorials on how to model specific objects, and ample material as well on theory, using terms which might seem too intricate for someone who is not familiar with them.
 In this article, I hoped to give some of the practical basics to keep in mind when modeling, and avoided being too technical.

-Actually, modeling is far easier than most believe.
+Actually, modeling is far easier than many believe.
 But, like anything it needs some practice and time.

 In the tutorial, 3D Modeling Fundamentals.
 I emphasized the importance of perception and proportions for a good model, here again I would have to state that most modeling difficulties are usually found in how you see something and translate your vision into an "understanding" of the model.
 Tools are only secondary.